 - Am I jumping to conclusions or executing godly discernment?

 - Do I judge from a place of knowledge or from a heart of wisdom?

 - Am I unwilling to make righteous judgments for fear of confrontation?

 - Am I justifying sin with my silence?

 - Does my unwillingness to righteously judge harm my witness?

-- Will I accept righteous judgement as easily as I dispense righteous judgement?
+- Will I accept righteous judgment as easily as I dispense righteous judgment?

 - Do I exemplify godly mercy in my interactions with people?

 - Have I replaced mercy and grace with acceptance of sin?

 - Do I righteously judge sin or unrighteously justify sin in my own life and in the lives of others?